Reflinders/Relib/README.md

 ```

 ## Dropdown
 Dropdowns are the most advanced of all the components.
-The properties of the arguments are Title and Set, and the signals are 'Descended', 'Ascended', and 'ValueChanged'.
-The returned dropdown also has the property 'IsAscended' and the method `:add(setOption : any)`, which allows you to externally add new options.
+The properties of the arguments are `Title` and `Set`, and the signals are 'Descended', 'Ascended', and 'ValueChanged'.
+The `dropdown` also has the property 'IsAscended' and the method `:add(setOption : any)`, which allows you to externally add new options.

 ```lua
 local Arguments = {